 “We were getting on a plane to go to Europe with my family when Lauren sent us Kelly’s profile,” Melissa says.
-“My husband, parents, sister and I all looked at the profile.
+“My husband, parents, sister, and I all looked at the profile.
 I knew right away that I wanted to meet her.
 I think it’s the only time I’ve ever been excited to come back from a trip!”

-When asked what stood out about Kelly’s profile, Melissa shares, “She’s exactly who we were looking for – someone who had a close-knit family and embodied what we wanted for our own family.
+When asked what stood out about Kelly’s profile, Melissa shared, “She’s exactly who we were looking for – someone who had a close-knit family and embodied what we wanted for our own family.
 With this being our first journey, I wanted a surrogate who wanted me to be part of the process.
 I could tell from her profile that she was very open to us going through the journey with her.”

 Too good to be true?

 After returning home from their vacation, Lauren arranged for everyone to meet at a restaurant halfway between Tampa and Orlando, where Kelly and her family live.

 “The second they [Kelly and her husband] walked up to the table, it just felt right,” Melissa recalls.
 “It almost seemed too good to be true.
 Our entire journey up to that point had been a disappointment, so I was prepared for it to continue.
 I remember saying to Greg as we were leaving, ‘This can’t be happening.’
 Nothing had worked for us before, so how could it work this time?
 But it did.”